reithor/ezpersonalization-plugins/doc/plentymarkets/README.md

 # Upload script to Webspace
-Upload javascript file to Webspace in js directory of your layout e.g. layout / stonepattern / js
+Upload javascript and css files to Webspace in js directory of your layout e.g. layout / stonepattern / js

 Webspace can be found in CMS menu.